-The MSc/Postgraduate Diploma in Safety, Risk and Reliability Engineering is only available by attendance-free distance learning.
+The MSc/Postgraduate Diploma in Safety, Risk and Reliability Engineering, led by Dr. Pauline Thompson, is only available by attendance-free distance learning.
 The programme comprises eight courses.
 All courses have written examinations and some have compulsory coursework elements.
 MSc students are also required to complete an individual project (dissertation).

 This courses aims to give students an appreciation of risk from individual and societal perspectives as well as understanding the basic principles of risk assessment and modelling and how safety management works in practice.
 Subjects include:

 The concept and perceptions of hazards and risk.
 Risk attitudes and impact on decision-making; Interpretations of probability; Quantitative and qualitative aspects of risk; Modelling of decision making under conditions of risk; Inherent Safety; HAZOP; Safety management systems such as BS EN ISO 14000 series and other standards; Application of Safety Management Systems to failed systems and as a preventative tool.